 In my doctoral thesis “Is it not common sense to do the right thing?”
 I explore the Telia scandal and the implementation of renewed ethical business practices in the midst of allegations of environmental, social and governance lapses.
-I argue that the call for formal ethics and compliance work may risk becoming counterproductive if the more informal aspects of the work are not acknowledged.
+I argue that the call for formal ethics and compliance work may risk becoming counterproductive if the informal aspects are not acknowledged and the work become too personified.

 In the book 'The Grey Zone - a practical guide to corporate conduct, compliance and business ethic' the authors Michaela Ahlberg and Anna Romberg describe what it takes to put the policies, processes and framework of compliance in place.
 To achieve change one must also look at the compliance methodology as a tool to make the dilemmas visible, enabling and empowering leaders to tackle them.
 The book shows leaders how to step up and navigate the grey zone to make decisions, defining who they and their companies truly are.